JanusLammert/Manual_Stitcher/README.md

 - **Statistics** (contrast normalisation) use Welford's online algorithm — O(N) single pass, no intermediate arrays
 - **FBP** uses a custom Cooley–Tukey FFT implementation with ramp, Hamming, or Hann frequency-domain filter
 - MRC output follows the MRC2014 standard with correct `MAP ` identifier and machine stamp
-- Tested with MRC modes 0, 1, 2, 6 as produced by RELION 3/4 and CryoSPARC v3/v4

 ---